umutkeremzengin/DSA210_PROJECT/README.md

 ## **Expected Deliverables**

-- 📄 A cleaned and well-structured dataset combining step count and Instagram activity data.
+- 📄 A cleaned and well-structured dataset combining step count and social media activity data.
 - 🔦 Visualizations and statistical analysis demonstrating any observed relationships.
 - 🔒 A final report detailing findings and their implications for lifestyle balance.